e184633/semantic-answer-similarity/README.md

 # semantic-answer-similarity
  XCS224U Final Project

-In this repository, you can find the following files and links to Colab Notebooks to follow/reproduce our paper.
+In this repository, you can find all the necessary python files and jupyter notebooks as well as links to some Colab Notebooks to follow/reproduce our paper.

 * SQuAD, GermanQuAD and NQ-open subsets
 * Numbers dataset